lance13c/kinetic-xyz/README.md

 ### Authentication

-For authentication I setup web3 login using the Ethereum chain wallet.
+For authentication I setup a very basic web3 login using the Ethereum chain wallet.
 It is a simple custom authentication setup.
 For to access the wallet information I used `viem` package.

-I works like.....
+Login works the same as signup except if there isn't an existing user I create one.
+The AuthProvider handle

+This can be better in multiple ways.
+1. It should be using a nonce from the server for the initial message.
+2. We can use an existing library like next auth or similar that can help with session management.

 ### Backend